GJZhang2866/zgj.github.io/_pages/about.md

 # 🔥 News
-- *2024.05*: &nbsp;🎉🎉 One paper on Self-explaining Rationalization is accepted in ACL2024.
+- *2024.05*: &nbsp; One paper on Self-explaining Rationalization is accepted in ACL 2024.
-- *2023.04*: &nbsp; One Journal paper on FrameNet Knowledge is accepted on MIR2024.
+- *2023.04*: &nbsp; One Journal paper on FrameNet Knowledge is accepted on MIR 2024.
 - *2022.10*: &nbsp; We shared our tutorial on winning the championship on [CCL 2022 Workshop](https://hfl-rc.github.io/cmrc2022/program/).
-Online.
-- *2022.10*: &nbsp; We got the First Prize on the multi-choice MRC Track of CMRC2022 in the 21st China National Conference on Computational Linguistics.
+- *2022.10*: &nbsp; We got the First Prize on CMRC2022 in the 21st China National Conference on Computational Linguistics.
 - *2022.05*: &nbsp; Two Journal papers on Machine Reading Comprehension are accepted to the Journal of Chinese Information Processing.
 - *2021.05*: &nbsp; One paper on Explainable Evaluation is accepted in ACL2021.